Sunrise from inside a Live More Campervan

 While at Vogel, you can hike the park's 17 miles of trails, ranging from easy to more advanced.
 Go fishing and paddling in Lake Trahlyta, and much more.
 Nearby, hike to waterfalls like Helton Creek Falls and Desoto Falls, and don't miss the opportunity to see the view from Brasstown Bald, the state's highest point.

-Cedar Creek RV & Outdoor Center, Cave Spring
+Cedar Creek RV & Outdoor Center in Cave Spring

 Just 5 miles from Alpine Helen, Cherokee Campground is central to many North Georgia attractions.
 Cherokee Campground's wooded lots provide extra privacy for the 38 RV campsites with full hookups, cable TV and Wi-Fi.
 The family-friendly campground includes outdoor activities on ball courts and playgrounds, as well as a recreation hall with indoor favorites like darts and table tennis.

 Helen offers an authentic alpine village with amazing German cuisine, unique shopping experiences, and tubing through town on the Chattahoochee River.
-Take in gorgeous views hiking to Anna Ruby Falls and visiting Georgia's highest elevation at Brasstown Bald.
+Take in gorgeous views hiking to Anna Ruby Falls.
 Explore the great outdoors, hiking, mountain biking and fishing at Unicoi State Park.
-And, do not miss the ultimate half-mile zipline and heart-pounding giant swing at Nacoochee Outdoor Adventures.
+And, do not miss the ultimate half-mile zipline and heart-pounding giant swing at Nacoochee Adventures.

 Located near the Cohutta Wilderness, Fort Mountain State Park boasts access to more than 60 miles of extraordinary recreational trails for hiking, mountain biking and horseback riding.
 The campground offers full-hookup RV sites, laundry station, washroom facilities and a playground with easy access to the extensive trail network.